DataBiosphere/toil/docs/running/wdl.rst

     }

 The trimming_parameter should be set to 'native'.
-Download :download:`the example data <../../src/toil/test/wdl/ENCODE_data.zip>` and unzip.
+Download the example code_ and unzip.
 Inside are two data files required for the run:

 ``ENCODE_data/reference/GRCh38_chr21_bwa.tar.gz``
 ``ENCODE_data/ENCFF000VOL_chr21.fq.gz``